Cataracts

 SURGERY

-Your surgery will be performed at one of three locations: AdventHealth East Surgery Center, AdventHealth Winter Park, or Orlando Ophthalmology Surgery Center.
+Your surgery will be performed at one of our surgery centers: AdventHealth East Surgery Center or Orlando Ophthalmology Surgery Center (OOSC).
 The date and time of your surgery will be scheduled at our office.
 Prompt arrival to the appropriate center will ensure a smooth day of surgery.

 POST-OPERATIVE APPOINTMENTS

 All post-operative appointments will be at our office.
-You will be seen a day, a week, a month, and three months after your surgery.
+You will be seen a day, a week, and a month after your surgery.
 These appointments are very important to ensure that the healing process is progressing appropriately.

 TRANSPORTATION

 Arrange transportation to and from the surgery center for the day of surgery and the day after surgery.
-Please be flexible, it may be necessary to adjust your arrival times.
+Due to anesthesia and state laws, you must have someone to accompany you and are unable to use ride- sharing, such as Uber, Lyft, etc. Please be flexible, it may be necessary to adjust your arrival times.

 Pre-op Instructions